trinodb/trino/docs/src/main/sphinx/connector/kudu.rst

    ## Default timeout used for user operations
    #kudu.client.default-operation-timeout = 30s

-   ## Default timeout to use when waiting on data from a socket
-   #kudu.client.default-socket-read-timeout = 10s

    ## Disable Kudu client's collection of statistics.
    #kudu.client.disable-statistics = false